 On the other hand, a dinner fork is used during the main course.
 Main courses are the meats and pasta.
 There are also instances that salads are served as a main course; hence, you can use a salad not a dinner fork.
 (Usually, the salad is on a separate salad plate)Otherwise, main courses, such as meat will require you to use a dinner fork paired with a knife to assist in cutting.
 That is the reason why dinner forks do not have sharp tine.

 The standard cutlery during formal dining usually has a butter knife , spoons, knives, and one type of fork.
-If that happens, you can use that for everything-from salad to fish, steaks, and desserts.
+If that happens, you can use that for everything-from salad to fish, steaks, desserts and seafood like scallops.
 Take note that dinner forks are not used for cutting, it should be used for picking up the food instead.

 It is essential to know the placements of the salad fork and dinner fork since it distinguishes them especially if they look similar.
 During formal dining, the salad fork is located to the right of the dinner fork if salads are served after the entrée.
 On the other hand, if salad is served first, then the salad fork is placed on the outer left side of the plate, normally outside a fish fork if there is a fish plate of food.